CommonJS Module Resolution

 module.exports = JSON.parse(stripBOM(content));

-The .node handler calls process.dlopen(), which is a thin wrapper around dlopen() on Unix and LoadLibrary() on Windows.
-The shared library has to export a node_register_module_v* symbol that Node uses to initialize the addon.
-Binary addons are platform-specific: a .node file compiled on Linux won't load on macOS, and vice versa. node-gyp and prebuild handle the compilation and distribution of these files.
+The .node handler calls process.dlopen(), a thin wrapper around dlopen() on Unix and LoadLibrary() on Windows.
+The shared library must expose a Node-compatible addon initializer.
+Classic addons, context-aware addons, and Node-API addons reach that initializer through different macros and symbol paths, so naming one internal symbol would be too narrow for modern addons.
+Binary addons are platform-specific: a .node file compiled on Linux will not load on macOS, and vice versa.
+Tools such as node-gyp and prebuild handle the compilation and distribution of these files.

-When require('./mylib') resolves to a directory (stat says it's a directory, not a file), Node looks inside that directory for an entry point.
-The search order:
+If require('./mylib') resolves to a directory rather than a file, Node looks inside that directory for an entry point.
+The order is:

 {